Induced subgraph density. VII. The five-vertex path: Introduction

 \section{Introduction}

 All graphs in this paper are finite and with no loops or parallel edges.
 For graphs $G,H$, a {\em copy} of $H$ in $G$ is an injective map $\varphi\colon V(H)\to V(G)$ satisfying $uv\in E(H)$ if and only if $\varphi(u)\varphi(v)\in E(G)$, for all $u,v\in V(H)$; and $G$ is {\em $H$-free} if there is no copy of $H$ in $G$.
-Let $\overline G$ denote the complement of $G$.
-We say that $H$ has the {\em \erh{} property} if there exists $\tau>0$ such that every $n$-vertex $H$-free graph has a clique or stable set of size at least $n^\tau$ (thus $H$ has the \erh{} property if and only if $\overline H$ does).
-A celebrated conjecture of Erd\H{o}s and Hajnal~\cite{MR1031262,MR599767} says: \begin{conjecture} Every graph $H$ has the \erh{} property. \end{conjecture} The \erh{} conjecture has proved extremely resistant to attack.
-Over 25 years ago, Gy\'arf\'as~\cite{MR1425208} suggested proving \cref{conj:eh} for every five-vertex graph $H$; and this has been reiterated in~\cite{MR3150572,MR3497267,scott2022}.
-By a theorem of Alon, Pach, and Solymosi~\cite{MR1832443} that the class of graphs with the \erh{} property is closed under vertex-substitution, the problem (for five-vertex graphs) reduces to showing \cref{conj:eh} for three graphs with five vertices: the bull (obtained from the four-vertex path by adding a new vertex adjacent to the two middle vertices), the five-cycle $C_5$, and the five-vertex path $P_5$ (or equivalently, the {\em house}~$\overline{P_5}$).
-Chudnovsky and Safra~\cite{MR2462320} showed the \erh{} property for the bull (see~\cite{MR4563865,density4} for two new proofs using different methods); and more recently Chudnovsky, Scott, Seymour, and Spirkl~\cite{MR4563865} showed it for $C_5$; but the $P_5$ case has remained open.
+A celebrated conjecture of Erd\H{o}s and Hajnal from 1977~\cite{MR599767, MR1031262} says: \begin{conjecture} For every graph $H$, there exists $\tau>0$ such that every $n$-vertex $H$-free graph has a clique or stable set of size at least $n^\tau$. \end{conjecture} Let us say that a graph $H$ {\em satisfies the \erh{} conjecture} if there exists $\tau>0$ such that every $n$-vertex $H$-free graph has a clique or stable set of size at least $n^\tau$.
+Thus $H$ satisfies the \erh{} conjecture if and only if $\overline H$ does, where $\overline H$ denotes the complement of $H$.

+Erd\H{o}s and Hajnal~\cite{MR1031262} themselves proved that the conjecture holds for all graphs $H$ with at most four vertices, and Gy\'arf\'as~\cite{MR1425208} brought attention to the five-vertex case over 25 years ago (and this was reiterated in~\cite{MR3150572,MR3497267,scott2022}).
+But even for five-vertex graphs the conjecture has been extremely resistant.
+By a theorem of Alon, Pach, and Solymosi~\cite{MR1832443} that the class of graphs satisfying the \erh{} conjecture is closed under vertex-substitution, the problem (for five-vertex graphs) reduces to showing \cref{conj:eh} for three graphs with five vertices: the bull (obtained from the four-vertex path by adding a new vertex adjacent to the two middle vertices), the five-cycle $C_5$, and the five-vertex path $P_5$ (or equivalently, the {\em house}~$\overline{P_5}$).
+In 2008, Chudnovsky and Safra~\cite{MR2462320} showed that the bull satisfies the conjecture (see~\cite{MR4563865,density4} for two new proofs using different methods); and in 2023, Chudnovsky, Scott, Seymour, and Spirkl~\cite{MR4563865} showed that $C_5$ satisfies the conjecture.
+But until now the final case, $P_5$, has remained open.